Soroush Rafiei: Style of play

 Rafiei is a technical playmaker.
 In Iranian sports media, he has been mentioned as "a midfielder who dribbles as cool as ever and his playing is just enough".

 Argentinian manager and former player, Gabriel Calderón criticized his style of play due to "lack of speed" in his game plan.

 Personal life

 Rafiei was born in Shiraz, Iran and started playing football in his hometown.
 He has announced that he has been a fan of Persepolis since he was a child.

+On 3 February 2026, Rafiei responded to a comedic sketch on IRIB Ofogh mocking dead demonstrators of the 2025–2026 Iranian protests, saying: "I wish some IRIB presenters would become mute and not rub salt in people's wounds in this situation."
+On 9 February he publicly objected to being included on a list of supporters of the 1979 Islamic Revolution by the Ministry of Sport and Youth, ahead of the Revolution's anniversary.